The onslaught has been relentless. E-mail appeals from retailers are still filling shoppers’ inboxes as Christmas Eve arrives.

-Dan Springer, CEO of San Bruno, Calif.-based Responsys, an e-mail marketing firm, said e-mail and social media marketing among his clients who advertised the past two years is up 35 to 40 percent this year.
+Dan Springer, CEO of San Bruno, Calif.-based Responsys, an e-mail marketing firm, said e-mail and social media marketing among his clients who advertised the last two years is up 35 to 40 percent this year.
 Responsys will send 25 billion e-mails for clients this year, he said, translating to about $70 million in revenue.

-The flurry of retailer e-mails, Tweets and Facebook fan pages reflects the heightened stakes of this year’s season.
+The flurry of retailer e-mails, Tweets and Facebook fan pages reflect the heightened stakes of this year’s season.
 Many retailers have suffered through tough years and count on the holiday push for profits, if not survival.

 The National Retail Federation predicts holiday spending nationwide will decline 1 percent to $437.6 billion.
 The last year holiday sales increased was 2007, when they rang in at $457.8 billion.